ALLIANZ SE (OTC: ALIZY) SHAREH - GuruFocus.com

 If you wish to serve as lead plaintiff, you must move the Court no later than April 3, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 Your ability to share in any recovery doesn’t require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.

-If you purchased or acquired Allianz securities, and/or would like to discuss your legal rights and options please visit Allianz SE Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected].
+If you purchased or acquired Allianz securities, and/or would like to discuss your legal rights and options please visit Allianz SE Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or [email protected].

 Since 1993, Bernstein Liebhard LLP has recovered over $3.5 billion for its clients.
 In addition to representing individual investors, the Firm has been retained by some of the largest public and private pension funds in the country to monitor their assets and pursue litigation on their behalf.
 As a result of its success litigating hundreds of lawsuits and class actions, the Firm has been named to The National Law Journal’s “Plaintiffs’ Hot List” thirteen times and listed in The Legal 500 for ten consecutive years.